Falling...

 The supervisor, who came from a psychodynamic background looked at me said "and did you do as he asked"?
 That shocked us all!
 But this was group supervision, and on zoom - in my living room - I feigned surprise.
 I laughed.
 I said no!
 I put the supervisor's question down to his recent recovery from Covid, as if he'd forgotten the social conventions so necessary to prevent embarrassment and radical truth seeking.
 Obviously he hadn't...

 During the weeks following, I reflected on this.
-Were my feelings really something to distance myself from, and deny their existence?
+Were my feelings really something to distance myself from, and to deny?
 That supervision made me start questioning all that happened during the sessions with Kit, and of course, questioning continues in this blog.
 I'm very aware that Factor X casts long shadows.

-Did I ever feel that Kit understood how much that gaslighting affected me, or how much the betrayal impacted me coming after my son's suicide attempt?
+Did I ever feel that Kit understood how much that gaslighting affected me, or its impact, coming after my son's psychosis and suicide attempt?

 Not at all...

-In the light of the Brian Thorne debacle...it appears to me that Kit was trying to pass me a hot potato - in the Fanita English sense!
+In the light of the Brian Thorne debacle...it appears that Kit was trying to pass a hot potato - in the Fanita English sense!

 I think she has nailed it to be honest.